intmus/inttheory22-23/_14-secondary-dominant-functions/a1-ex-secdoms.md

 ### Conclusion

-To do this, you only need to raise the third of the ii chord to create a D major triad--the V chord in the key of G major.
-This creates a temporary V chord instead of a ii chord which you can hear by playing the following example.
+To steal the chord from G major, you only need to raise the third of the ii chord to create a D major triad--the V chord in the key of G major.
+This creates a temporary V chord instead of a ii chord.
+You can hear the finished product in the following example.

 {% capture ex6 %}X:6
-T:Changing ii into a dominant chord
+T:Changing ii into a secondary dominant chord
 M:4/4
 L:1/2
 K:C